 OCR doesn't get much credit for what it does, but it is an integral and indispensable part of the banking and financial system of the world.
 It is used for several purposes:

 - Document Retrieval Systems - OCR can convert scanned or photographed (image-based) documents into a machine-readable format that can be used to search for specific content within those files.
 This is essential to document archives where thousands or even millions of records are stored in a way that makes them searchable using keywords or keyphrases.
 Financial records are now just a few clicks and keyboard strokes away, making the entire system more efficient and fully transparent - while helping to maintain and comply with the intense security levels demanded by regulatory authorities.

 - Modifying Scanned Files - OCR is the first step to editing such documents.
 Once they are converted into a format that can be read by software applications, it's easier to modify the underlying data.
-There are several PDF editors that can do this, such as UPDF, a free PDF editor, which can not only edit PDFs but also be used to annotate them and organize a document's pages (add, remove, replace, rotate, reorder, and extract.)
+There are several PDF editors that can do this, such as UPDF, a PDF editor, which can not only edit PDFs but also be used to annotate them and organize a document's pages (add, remove, replace, rotate, reorder, and extract.)